mark-chykunov/mark-chykunov/README.md

 free for work !
 I'm working on portfolio projects...
 # 🖐️ About me
 I have work experience :
-- English level A2 - B1 (Intermediate)
+- English level A2 (Pre-Intermediate) , but I'm raising that level now by studying English nonstop.
 - HTML 5 , CSS 3
 - JavaScript
 - React , Redux